What we'll cover:

 If you choose to itemize, here are some common deductions that may be relevant to you.
 You can also refer to Schedule A (Form 1040) to see the official list of itemized deductions.

-Also, be aware that the IRS expects taxpayers to maintain proper documentation (e.g., receipts) for their charitable donations.
+Good to know: The IRS expects taxpayers to maintain proper documentation (e.g., receipts) for their charitable donations.
 For instance, for any contribution of $250 or more (including contributions of cash or property), you must obtain and keep in your records a written acknowledgment from the qualified organization noting the amount of the cash donation and a description of any property contributed.

 401(k) plans